srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/problem-statement.md

 * [00:00 - 00:15] We started four streams 200Kbps bitrate each, summing up to 800Kbps.
 Those for streams were evenly distributed over the two links of a bond interface of our `client1`.
     Both leaves report 400 Kbps of traffic detected on their `e1-1` interface, so each leaf handles two streams each.
     Leaves then load balance these two streams over their two uplinks.
 We see that both `e1-49` and `e1-50` report outgoing bitrate to be ~200Kbps, which is a bitrate of a single stream we configured.
 That way every uplink on our leaves is utilized and handling a stream of data.
 * [00:34 - 01:00] At this very moment, we execute `bash set-uplinks.sh leaf1 disable` putting uplinks on `leaf1` administratively down.
-Bottom left panel immediately indicates that operational status of both uplinks went down.
+The bottom left panel immediately indicates that the operational status of both uplinks went down.
     But pay close attention to what is happening with traffic throughput.
 Traffic rate on `leaf1` access interface drops immediately, as TCP sessions of the streams it was handling stopped to receive ACKs.
     At the same time, `leaf2` didn't attract any new streams, it has been handling its two streams summing up to 400Kbps all way long.
 This means, that traffic that was passing through `leaf1` was "blackholed" as `client1` was not notified in any way that one of the links in its bond interface must not be used.